-The Teleo University Master of Ministry degree provides expertise to those serving full-time in ministry.
+The Teleo University bachelor of ministry in church growth provides expertise to those serving full-time in ministry.
 With its emphasis on church growth and finishing the Great Commission, this program gives special attention to equipping students to oversee the expansion of disciple making training and saturation church planting.
 Further, to support a lifetime of sustained ministry, students will also experience growth in personal spiritual formation, reading and research methods, cross-cultural engagement, and theologically thinking grounded in biblical study.
-Teleo University's Master of Ministry degree requires the prerequisite Bachelor of Pastoral Ministry (BPM) degree.
+Teleo University's Bachelor of Ministry in Church Growth builds on the 90 credit hour prerequisite Diploma of Pastoral Ministry (DPM) to provide the credits needed to award a bachelor degree.
 In this program, students learn practical principles of church growth.
 They also apply their learning to a real-life ministry project intended to result in ministry expansion toward finishing the Great Commission in their region and sphere of influence.